-

 by work permit nightmares.
 The group folds.
 Meanwhile my bank

-since then he has moved on to make different sorts of decisions,
+he has moved on to make bigger decisions, like whether we should

-like whether we should go to war.
+go to war.

 -